-We investigate an attractive force caused by light induced dipole-dipole interactions in freely expanding ultracold 87Rb atoms.
-This collective, light-triggered effect results in a self-confining potential with interesting features: it exhibits nonlocal properties, is attractive for both red and blue-detuned light fields and induces a remarkably strong force that depends on the gradient of the atomic density.
-The experimental data are discussed in the framework of a theoretical model based on a local-field approach for the light scattered by the atomic cloud.
+Light-matter interaction is well understood on the single-atom level and routinely used to manipulate atomic gases.
+However, in denser ensembles, collective effects emerge that are caused by light-induced dipole-dipole interactions and multiple photon scattering.
+Here, we report on the observation of a mechanical deformation of a cloud of ultracold 87Rb atoms due to the collective interplay of the atoms and a homogenous light field.
+This collective light scattering results in a self-confining potential with interesting features: It exhibits nonlocal properties, is attractive for both red- and blue-detuned light fields, and induces a remarkably strong force that depends on the gradient of the atomic density.
+Our experimental observations are discussed in the framework of a theoretical model based on a local-field approach for the light scattered by the atomic cloud.
+Our study provides a new angle on light propagation in high-density ensembles and expands the range of tools available for tailoring interactions in ultracold atomic gases.

 Related to Project A03